I'm Yuko: the heart, soul, and brain behind Honeyberry Studios. I'm so glad you're here!

 I don't have an art degree but have always loved to doodle and do crafty things.

-Drawing was a hobby at first but people started noticing what I made and started asking if I could make art for them.
+Drawing was a hobby at first but people started noticing what I made and asked if I could make art for them.

-My job at the DV org was super rewarding and I loved the people I worked with.
+My job at the DV org was rewarding and I loved the people I worked with.

 But I started feeling that something was missing.